 Sarah St. Pierre

-Sarah joined Simon & Schuster Canada in 2014 and became Assistant Editor in 2016.
-She has worked with bestselling authors of fiction and nonfiction including Genevieve Graham, Jody Mitic, and Robert Bateman.
+Sarah joined Simon & Schuster Canada in 2014 and became Associate Editor in 2017.
+She has worked with bestselling authors of fiction and nonfiction including Genevieve Graham, Roz Nay, Jody Mitic, and Robert Bateman.

 Sarah is looking for commercial novels, historical fiction, thrillers, memoirs, and books that celebrate new voices and add a twist to traditional narratives.